Senate Bill (SB) 743 Implementation

 - In a November 8, 2019 webinar the need to reduce vehicle miles traveled to meet state air quality requirements and the three guidance documents are discussed.
 The webinar's power point (PDF) is also available.

-Caltrans' California Statewide Travel Demand Model (CSTDM) is available for use when calculating residential and office projects' VMT.
+Caltrans' California Statewide Travel Demand Model (CSTDM) VMT data is available for use when calculating residential and office projects' VMT.
 Contact Steven.Vo@dot.ca.gov if you have questions about the CSTDM data.

 Caltrans Division of Research and Innovation (DRISI) supports SB 743-related research efforts.